mobiledgex/edge-cloud/setup-env/e2e-tests/README.md

-Runs e2e tests by running setup-mex multiple times based on a config file and accumlating the output
+Runs e2e tests by running test-mex multiple times based on a config file and accumlating the output

 Usage of e2e-tests:
  -outputdir string